vitessio/website/content/en/docs/user-guides/region-sharding.md

 This will be primary vindex on the `customer` table.
 As such, it is sufficient for resharding, inserts and selects.
 However, we don't yet support updates and deletes using a multi-column vindex.
 In order for those to work, we need to create a lookup vindex that can used to find the correct rows by id.
+The lookup vindex also makes querying by id efficient.
+Without it, queries that provided id but not country will scatter to all shards.

 To do this, we will use the new vreplication workflow `CreateLookupVindex`.
 This workflow will create the lookup table and a lookup vindex.
 It will also associate the lookup vindex with the `customer` table.